barrachri/christianbarra.com/content/posts/4-day-workweek.md

 **moving from full time (5 days) to a 3-day workweek while keeping the same salary**.

-It took about 2 months but at the end we settled on a 4-day week deal.
+It took about 2 months but at the end we settled on a 4-day workweek deal.

 But first, *how many days do we work*?